-Quark model is very successful in hadron physics study and reaction dynamics, and is a scheme that explains the quantum numbers of the baryons and mesons by assuming that baryons are composed of three quarks and mesons of a quark and an anti-quark.
-In quark model, the neutron have three valence quarks, which are one up valence quark and two down valence quarks.
-The neutron consists of a complex mixture of quarks and gluons in deep inelastic scattering processes at high $Q^2$.
-The initial of PDFs under extremely low $Q^{2}$ value involve only three valence quarks from the perspective of quark model.
-In the view of dynamical PDFs model, the sea quarks and gluons are radiatively generated from three valence quarks and valence-like at some low resolution scale \cite{4,23,24}.
+The definition for quark model is a classification scheme that expounds the quantum numbers of the baryons and mesons by assuming that baryons are composed of three valence quarks and mesons are composed of a pair of quark and anti-quark.
+The parton distribution functions (PDFs) of nucleon at high $Q^2$ obtained by performing DGLAP equations with parton-parton recombinations depend on the initial parton distributions at low scale $Q^2_0$.
+In this analysis, a naive nonperturbative input of the neutron only contains three valence quarks without other nonperturbative components (sea quarks and gluons), which is the simplest initial parton distribution input \cite{Parisi:1976fz,Vainshtein:1976kd,Gluck:1977ah,Chen:2013nga}.
+In the view of dynamical PDF model, the sea quarks and gluons are radiatively generated from three valence quarks of neutron at high scale $Q^{2} > Q^{2}_{0}$.
+We take the input scale $Q_0^2 = 0.067$ GeV$^2$ that is determined by the global QCD analysis of experimental data of proton \cite{Wang:2016sfq}.
+The running strong coupling and parton-parton correlation length $R$ which characterizes the strength parton-parton recombination corrections are determined by a large number of DIS experimental data at high $Q^{2}$ \cite{Gluck:1998xa,Wang:2016sfq}, which are the same as in the paper of valence quark distributions of the proton from MEM \cite{Wang:2014lua}.

-The solutions of the QCD evolution equations for parton distributions of the neutron at high $Q^2$ depend on the initial parton distributions at low resolution scale $Q^2_0$.
-An ideal hypothesis is that the neutron consists of only three valence quarks at extremely low resolution scale $Q_0^2$.
-Thus, a naive non-perturbative input of the neutron contains only three valence quarks, which is the simplest initial parton distributions inputs\cite{25,26,27,28}.
-All the sea quarks and gluons are radioactively generated by the valence quarks radiation at high $Q^2>Q_0^2$.
-However, due to other non-perturbative components are small quantities, the naive non-perturbative input with three valence quarks in neutron is generally a good approximation.

-We get the specific starting input scale $Q_0^2=0.1$ GeV$^2$ (with $\Lambda_{QCD}=0.204$ GeV fixed quark flavor number f=3) for the naive non-perturbative input by using QCD evolution for the second moments of the valence quark distributions \cite{29} and the measured moments of the valence quark distributions at a higher $Q^2$ \cite{4,30}.
-In perturbative QCD, the running coupling constant $\alpha_s$ and the current quark masses are the essential parameters.
-The convenient approximate formula of coupling constant is used in our analysis.
-The running coupling constant for the leading order is